telerik/xaml-docs/styling-and-appearance/themes-suite/windows8.md

 ---
 title: Windows8 and Windows8Touch Colors and Fonts
 page_title: Windows8 and Windows8Touch Colors and Fonts
-description: Check our Windows8 and Windows8Touch theme for Telerik UI for {{ site.framework_name }} and how to change their Colors and Fonts.
+description: Check our Windows8 and Windows8Touch themes for Telerik UI for {{ site.framework_name }} and how to change their Colors and Fonts.
 slug: common-styles-appearance-colorizing-metro-theme
 tags: windows8,and,windows8touch,colors,and,fonts
 published: True